scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 In SCION, overall path selection is the result of three steps.
 Firstly, each AS selects which PCBs are further forwarded to its neighbors.
 Secondly, each AS chooses the paths it wants to register at the local Control Service (as up segments) and at the core Control Service (as down segments).
 Thirdly, the endpoint performs path selection among all available paths resulting from a path lookup process.

 These attacks are only successful if the adversary is located within the same ISD and upstream relative to the victim AS.
 It is not possible to attract traffic away from the core as traffic travels upstream towards the core.
-Furthermore, the attack may either be discovered downstream (e.g. by seeing large numbers of paths becoming available), or during path registrations.
+Furthermore, the attack may either be discovered downstream (e.g., by seeing large numbers of paths becoming available), or during path registrations.
 After detection, non-core ASes will be able to identify paths traversing the adversary AS and avoid these paths.

 **Announcing Large Numbers of Path Segments** <br>
 This attack is possible if the adversary controls at least two ASes.
 The adversary can create a large number of links between the ASes under its control which do not necessarily correspond to physical links.
 This allows the adversary to multiply the number of PCBs forwarded to its downstream neighbor ASes and in turn increases the chance that one or several of these forwarded PCBs are selected by the downstream ASes.